Difference Between Freeway and Turnpike

 The new-age technologies have allowed the use of automated and electronic toll stations, which have allowed the standard labored systems to retire.

 The electronic and automatic system for toll fee collection was arranged in different parts of the world.
-People usually think paying toll fees is unnecessary and will likely scrutinize the entire arrangement.
+People think paying toll fees is unnecessary and will likely scrutinize the entire arrangement.

 Some people think it is a waste of time and money or just regressive taxation that is made by the system.